Codex Montfortianus: Text

 It contains a late-Vulgate-based version of the Comma Johanneum as an integral part of the text.
 An engraved facsimile of the relevant page can be seen in Thomas Hartwell Horne, An Introduction to the Critical Study and Knowledge of the Holy Scriptures (London: Cadell and Davies, 1818), vol. 2.2, p.
 118.

 History

 It was the first Greek manuscript discovered to contain any version of the Comma Johanneum in 1 John chapter 5.
 It was copied from an earlier manuscript that did not have the Comma.
 The Comma was translated from the Latin.
-Its earliest known owner was Froy, a Franciscan friar, then Thomas Clement (1569), then William Chark (1582), then Thomas Montfort (from whom it derives its present name), then Archbishop Ussher, who caused the collation to be made which appears in Walton's Polyglott (Matthew 1:1; Acts 22:29; Romans 1), and presented the manuscript to Trinity College.
+Its earliest known owner was Froy, a Franciscan friar, then Thomas Clement (died 1569), then William Chark (died 1582), then Thomas Montfort (from whom it derives its present name), then Archbishop Ussher, who caused the collation to be made which appears in Bishop Brian Walton's Polyglott (Matthew 1:1; Acts 22:29; Romans 1), and presented the manuscript to Trinity College.